Core detection via Ricci curvature flows on weighted graphs: Introduction

 The concept of Ricci curvature has long been extended to graphs, say Forman's Ricci curvature \cite{ref17, ref18}, Ollivier's Ricci curvature \cite{Ollivier1, ref25}, and Lin-Lu-Yau's Ricci curvature \cite{Lin1}.
 They share geometric properties similar to those of the manifold case.
 A positive curvature of an edge indicates a tight connection between two vertices, while a negative curvature indicates a loose connection between two vertices.
 In 2009, it was proposed by Ollivier \cite{ref25} that the Ricci curvature flow on a weighted graph reads as

 where $w_e$ and $\kappa_e$ denote the weight and Ollivier's Ricci curvature on an edge $e$.
 Intuitively speaking, along such a flow, tightly connected points will become tighter, while loosely connected points will become looser.
+The discrete Forman-Ricci flow was first applied to network analysis by Weber et al. \cite{B, A}, characterizing complex networks and detecting changes in dynamic datasets.
+The long-time behavior of such flows was theoretically explored in \cite{C}.
 In a 2019 paper \cite{Ni1}, Ni et al. established a community detection algorithm based on a discrete Ollivier's Ricci curvature flow, combined with a topological surgery.
 A short time later, in \cite{Lai1}, Lai et al. achieved similar results using a normalized Ricci curvature flow based on Lin-Lu-Yau's Ricci curvature.
-For theoretical problems on the Ricci curvature flow, such as existence, uniqueness, global existence and convergence, we refer the readers to \cite{bai,Bai-Lin,Li-Munch}.
-Recently, Ma and Yang \cite{Ma1,Ma2,Ma3} proposed and studied a modified (normalized) Ricci curvature flow, generalized weight evolution equations, and piecewise-linear Ricci curvature flows; discrete versions of these flows were also applied to community detection problems.
+The use of discrete Ricci flow for identifying network cores (also known as backbones) was introduced by Weber et al. in \cite{D}, where a more technical definition of the network core was also proposed.
+Further applications for backbone detection and related problems were studied in \cite{E}.
+For theoretical problems on the continuous curvature flow, such as existence, uniqueness, global existence and convergence, we refer the readers to \cite{bai,Bai-Lin,Li-Munch}.
+Recently, Ma and Yang \cite{Ma1,Ma2,Ma3} proposed a modified (normalized) Ricci curvature flow and piecewise-linear Ricci curvature flows; discrete versions of these flows were also applied to community detection problems.

 The purpose of this article is twofold.
 One is to derive upper and lower bounds estimation of solutions for various discrete Ricci curvature flows.
 In particular, such a bound leads to global existence of the discrete Ricci curvature flows; it also gives the minimal number of iterations when weights may overflow or may be treated as zero.
 The other is to apply the discrete Ricci curvature flow to core detection problem.
-According to \cite{2011, 1999, 1983}, a subgraph of a graph is said to be a {\it core} subgraph if it is tightly connected, and if it is removed, then the topology of the entire graph will undergo drastic changes.
+According to \cite{2011, 1999, 1983, D}, a subgraph of a graph is said to be a {\it core} subgraph if it is tightly connected, and if it is removed, then the topology of the entire graph will undergo drastic changes.
 In general, a core subgraph is not uniquely determined.
 Using the discrete Ricci curvature flow with an appropriate surgery, we shall design an algorithm to find core subgraphs.
 From experimental results, our algorithm outperforms previous methods, such as page rank, degree centrality, betweenness centrality and closeness centrality.

 The remaining part of the article is organized as follows.
 In Section 2, we provide some notations and main results.
 In Section 3, we prove our main results.
 In Section 4, we introduce the concept of core subgraph and give an algorithm to find it trough Ricci curvature flows.
 In Section 5, we apply our algorithm to three real-world networks, demonstrating the effectiveness of our approach in comparison with classical methods and hypergraph algorithms.